Luftare/shadow/README.md

 - receiving damage blinks screen red
 - shooting shakes the screen to recoil direction
+- obstacles have type and custom sprites
+  - wall
+  - tree
+  - rock
+- player movement is transitioned

 ### Audio fx

 - audio source direction will change pan
 - sound level declines over distance

+### Misc

+- rendering is done on layered canvases
+  - map and static obstacles are rendered only once
+  - players are rendered as html elements and shot fx is rendered as element
+  - shadow is renderd on its own canvas including aim